Fractional windings of the spinor condensates on a ring: Conclusion

 We have studied the uniform solutions to arbitrary spin-$F$ BEC on a ring.
 These states consist of various combinations of the hyperfine states.
 The symmetry of the states are analyzed.
 We demonstrated that the states can be specified by a pair of quantum numbers which describe the global phase and the windings of the spin.
+According to our method, the possible fractional windings in spin-$F$ BEC can denoted by $nk/(m+n)$, with the constriction of $nk<m+n<2F$.
+For example, in $F=1$ BEC we have $1/2$ fractional winding but have no $1/3$ winding; in $F=2$ BEC we have $1/2$ and $1/3$ fractional windings but have no $1/4$ and $1/5$ windings; in $F=3$ BEC we have $1/2$, $1/3$, $1/4$ and $1/5$ windings but have no $1/6$ and $1/7$ windings, and so on.
 Our method can help us to discern or create the fractional vortices in the 2D spinor BEC.

 This work is supported by the funds from the Ministry of Science and Technology of China under Grant No. 2012CB821403.